 The flashback ended as quickly as it had started, and Larkins heard herself crying softly.
 Tears rolled down her face and she sniffled loudly, clutching her head with her hands.
 “I’m sorry,” she moaned.
 “I’m so sorry!”

 She didn’t even know who she was talking to.
 Who did she have to apologize to?
 She was better than this.
 Stronger.
 She had taught herself better than the average weak-willed person.
 She could push through this.

 Angry determination replacing her grief and guilt, Larkins pushed herself up, wiped her face off with the rag, and jumped into the powerloader sitting nearby.
-She strapped herself in, powered it up, and began replacing the rockets they had fired from the dropship earlier.
-She gritted her teeth angrily as she worked, although she remained silent.
+She strapped herself in, powered it up, and began replacing the rockets they had fired from the dropship earlier, gritting her teeth angrily as she worked.
 Mathis wouldn’t get to her.
 Her guilt wouldn’t get to her.
 She couldn’t let them.
 She had a job to do.
 Even though she couldn’t even begin to imagine giving a fuck less about anyone on her team personally, they were still her teammates.
 She still had a duty to them and she couldn’t be the responsible team member they all needed if she allowed herself to be weak.
 Feeling grief or guilt weren’t even options for her.